The Prowler (1981 film)

 The Prowler is a 1981 American slasher film directed by Joseph Zito, written by Neal Barbera and Glenn Leopold, and starring Vicky Dawson, Christopher Goutman, Lawrence Tierney, Cindy Weintraub, and Farley Granger.
-The film follows a group of college students in a coastal California town who are stalked and murdered during a graduation party by an apparent World War II veteran who killed his ex-girlfriend Rosemary Chatham in 1945.
+The film follows a group of college students in a coastal New Jersey town who are stalked and murdered during a graduation party by an apparent World War II veteran who killed his ex-girlfriend Rosemary Chatham in 1945.

 Filmed in late 1980 in Cape May, New Jersey, The Prowler was independently distributed by Sandhurst Releasing Corporation.
 It was not a major commercial success, ranking 135th overall that year at the U.S. box office, and grossing less than $1 million.
 In some international territories, the film was released under the alternate title Rosemary's Killer in a version that truncated many of its graphic murder sequences.

 Though it has received mixed reviews from critics, The Prowler developed a cult following in the years after its release, with praise aimed at its hard-edged violence—showcasing special effects by Tom Savini—as well as its atmosphere.
-It has been named one of the greatest slasher films of all time by several publications, including Complex and Paste magazine, and is noted as a classic of the slasher film sub-genre.
+It has been named one of the greatest slasher films of all time by several publications, including Complex and Paste magazine, and is noted as a classic of the slasher film subgenre.
 The film has also been compared by a number of critics to another slasher film of the same year with a similar plot, My Bloody Valentine.